Malaga Airport Weather

 Everyone LOVES talking about the weather.
 You can obtain a full detailed weather forecast for the next 5 or 10 days by clicking here.

-The Costa Del Sol is a great place to visit for many reasons, but the main one is because of the climate and the fact that its only a 2.5 hour flight from the UK.
+The Costa Del Sol is a great place to visit for many reasons, but the main one is because of the climate and the fact that its only a 2.5-hour flight from the UK.
 Now, I will be honest with you.
 The weather has changed over the years.
 When we first moved here, the Estate Agents flogged us an apartment with a sales pitch of ´365 days a year of sunshine´.
 It is not quite like that, nor was it ever like that but it’s still great, especially when you compare it back to the UK.

 Unfortunately, its quite hard to guarantee the weather nowadays but we can guarantee you that from June right through to mid September it will be just pure hot.